chen7david/web-development-basic/README.md

 ```

 #### Conditionals:
-- If
+- if
-- Else
+- else
 - ternary
 - switch
 - while
-- Do wile
+- do wile
 - for

 ```js